 Salad made with pickled herring and layered with grated potato (or other vegetables), beetroot, egg and mayonnaise.
 We were reluctant to try this as we aren’t huge fans of pickled herring, but we were surprised as to how delicious it actually was.

-A delicacy which is made of fish roe and readily available in many restaurants in St Petersburg.
-There are many varieties (Black Caviar from Sturgeon roe being the rarest and most expensive); we opted for the Pike roe, which we’d never tried before.
+A delicacy which is extracted from Sturgeon and readily available in many restaurants in St Petersburg.
+There are many varieties (Beluga Caviar being the most expensive); we opted for the Pike roe, which we’d never tried before.

 We’d never tried Georgian food before, so were intrigued when a friend recommended this cosy little place called, Tone, in St Petersburg.
 Hearty and wholesome with wonderful flavours, this place is well worth the 15 minute cab ride from the main tourist area of Nevsky Prospekt.
 Most hotel concierges will recommend restaurants that centrally located, but most likely touristy, so we were glad that we managed to try some authentic Georgian food.